guido57/EBAZ4205_Spectrum/README.md

 ## Description

-This repository contains the Vivado project, the Vitis project and a Python app to display the 0-32 MHz radio spectrum.
+This repository contains the Vivado project, the Vitis project and a Python app to display the 0-32 MHz radio spectrum in a full view.

 ## Getting Started for FPGA or EBAZ4205 beginners